In the previous section, we found the derivative of

 y′=4x3+3x2−2

-by fully expanding and then using the power rule on each individual term.
+by fully expanding first and then applying the power rule term by term.

-But there’s a faster way to differentiate a product of multiple functions - use the product rule.
+Expanding works, but there’s usually a faster approach when you’re differentiating a product of functions: use the product rule.

-Here’s the formula to differentiate the product of two functions f(x) and g(x):
+Here’s the formula for the derivative of the product of two functions f(x) and g(x):

 Examples